xlucn/xdg-xmenu/README.md

 ## Requirement

-The script will look for icons according to [freedesktop specification](https://specifications.freedesktop.org).
-If the icons found are svg images, which is very possible, you will need any one of the following convert tools (sorted by priority):
+The script will look for icons loosely according to [freedesktop specification](https://specifications.freedesktop.org).
+If the icons found are svg images, which is very possible, you will need any one of the following tools (sorted by priority) to convert svg images to pngs:

 - `rsvg-convert`: provided by `librsvg` package, it is the fastest one among the three.
 - `convert`: provided by `imagemagick` package.
 - `inkscape`: this is about as fast (or slow) as `convert`

-The svg icons will be converted to png images and be cached to `~/.cache/xdg-xmenu/icons` folder.
+The generated png images will be cached to `~/.cache/xdg-xmenu/icons` folder.
 As a result, the first time running this script might cost some time.

 ## Usage

 ```
-xdg-xmenu [-a] [-b fallback_icon] [-i icon_theme] [-s icon_size] [-t terminal]
+xdg-xmenu [-a] [-b fallback_icon] [-f] [-i icon_theme] [-n] [-s icon_size] [-t terminal]

 Options
   -a  Show icons with `OnlyShowIn' key in .desktop file.
 These desktop entries are
       usually programs specifically for desktop environments.
 Default is not show‐
       ing those desktop entries.

   -b fallback_icon
       Fallback icon in case one can not be found.
 Both an icon name and a file
       path is acceptable.
 Default is application-x-executable.

+  -f  Force to cache svg icons to png, even if cached images already exist.
+Useful
+      when switching to a new icon theme.

   -i icon_theme
       Icon theme.
 Default is parsed from gtk3 configuration file.

+  -n  Dry run mode.
+The conversion of svg images will be skipped.
+In others words,
+      there is no file operations.
+The menu will still be printed with all the
+      icon paths.

   -s icon_size
       Icon size.
 Default is 24.

   -t terminal
       Terminal emulator to use.
 Default is xterm.
 ```

 To use it, you can redirect the output to a file and then feed it to `xmenu` by